Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 sudo apt install fail2ban -y
 sudo systemctl enable fail2ban

-# Allow the new SSH port in the firewall
+# Allow the new SSH port in the firewall.
 sudo ufw allow 22992/tcp

 # IMPORTANT: Restart the SSH service for changes to take effect.